 Sample

 We test our hypotheses on a sample of family firms predominantly based in Germany (97.6 percent; rest: Austria and Switzerland) and operating in the service (66.0%) and manufacturing industries (32.3%).
 The sample was obtained from a large business panel provided by Respondi, from which we selected family firms based on the criteria provided by the European Commission (2009).
 In line with extant family firm studies that used samples of predominantly (e.g., Debellis et al., 2023) or exclusively German companies (e.g., Alayo et al., 2022), we consider Germany an ideal setting to empirically investigate our research question for two main reasons.
-First, and more in general, family firms are by far the most prevalent form of business organization in the country (Hauck et al., 2016; Klein, 2000) and are on average managed and owned by more advanced generations relative to other countries (Jaskiewicz et al., 2015; Rau et al., 2019).
+First, and more generally, family firms are by far the most prevalent form of business organization in the country (Hauck et al., 2016; Klein, 2000) and are on average managed and owned by more advanced generations relative to other countries (Jaskiewicz et al., 2015; Rau et al., 2019).
 This makes being a member of a business family especially meaningful for individuals in Germany and provides family members with a heightened identification with their family firm, which brings to the second and most specific reason why Germany is an ideal context for exploring our research question.
-In fact, since our arguments build on the relevance of socialization patterns that take place within the family, German family members’ strong identification with their firm (Alayo et al., 2022) ensures that the expectations of and the pressures by the family have an influence on family members’ perceptions and decisions – and thus on the formation of EI.
+In fact, since our arguments build on the relevance of socialization patterns that take place within the family, German family members’ strong identification with their firm (Alayo et al., 2022) ensures that the expectations of and the pressures by the family have an influence on family members’ perceptions and decisions and thus on the formation of EI.

-Within these firms, only participants that were identified as family managers in a leading or supervising role have been invited to take the study via an online questionnaire.
+Within these firms, only participants who were identified as family managers in a leading or supervising role were invited to take the study via an online questionnaire.
 Overall, 412 family managers fulfilled all criteria and completed the experiment.
-These family managers who participated our experiment had a mean age of 49.85 years (SD = 11.75), and quite heterogeneous educational backgrounds (36.9 percent held a university degree, 13.8 percent a high school degree, 11.7 percent a technical college diploma and 16.7 percent had vocational education).
+The family managers who participated in our experiment had a mean age of 49.85 years (SD = 11.75) and quite heterogeneous educational backgrounds (36.9 percent held a university degree, 13.8 percent held a high school degree, 11.7 percent held a technical college diploma and 16.7 percent had vocational education).
 In addition, 29.9 percent of them were women and had a mean international experience of 13.62 years (SD = 13.16).
 Finally, these family managers’ family firms were on average 24.84 years old (SD = 20.17) and employed 746.6 people (SD = 605.10).
-Family managers were equally allocated to each market condition (n = 206 for UK and ITA), joint venture (n = 203), internal growth (n = 209), subsidiary (n = 194), and parent firm (n = 218) conditions.
+Family managers were equally allocated to each market condition (n = 206 for UK and ITA), joint venture (n = 203), internal growth (n = 209), subsidiary (n = 194), and parent firm (n = 218) condition.
 Table 1 depicts major firm-related descriptive statistics of the family managers.

 INSERT TABLE 1 ABOUT HERE